Hebrews 6:7-8

 Eulogia is the act of speaking in favorable terms (praise) or the benefit of blessing.
 Here it speaks primarily of the spiritual benefits bestowed by God upon His family members.
 He blesses because He is ready, willing and able to do so, not because we deserve His blessings or have earned them (it is all of grace).
 He is the source of all blessing, of every good thing.
 Goodness can only come from God because there is no source of goodness outside of God (the natural man bristles at truths such as this).

-In choosing to reject Christ, the apostates most resembled a field that yields only thorns and thistles, though the rains falling upon it and the farmers tilling were intended to produce beneficial herbs.
+Wycliffe Bible Commentary - In choosing to reject Christ, the apostates most resembled a field that yields only thorns and thistles, though the rains falling upon it and the farmers tilling were intended to produce beneficial herbs.
 There can be no mistaking the direct and strong warning to readers tempted to turn away from Christ.
 Indeed, what was true for these first century believers is still true for believers today.
 (Pfeiffer, C F: Wycliffe Bible Commentary.
 1981.
-Moody or Logos)
+Moody)

-It should also be noticed that the illustration does not speak of a parcel of land that first produces and later becomes void of life; so it does not illustrate someone saved then lost.
-(Dobson, E G, Charles Feinberg, E Hindson, Woodrow Kroll, H L. Wilmington: KJV Bible Commentary: Nelson or Logos)
+KJV Bible Commentary - It should also be noticed that the illustration does not speak of a parcel of land that first produces and later becomes void of life; so it does not illustrate someone saved then lost.
+(Dobson, E G, Charles Feinberg, E Hindson, Woodrow Kroll, H L. Wilmington: KJV Bible Commentary: Nelson)

-In these verses the writer presents an analogy in nature.
+Wuest - In these verses the writer presents an analogy in nature.
 The abundant and frequently renewed rain, represents the free and reiterated bestowal of spiritual enlightenment and impulse to these Hebrews.
 One piece of ground reacts by producing herbage good for food.
 This is the Hebrew who accepts the New Testament by faith.
-On the other hand, the ground that receives the same rain, but produces thorns and briers, is likened to the Hebrew who being the recipient of the pre-salvation work of the Spirit, yet turns his back on Him and goes back to the First Testament sacrifices, the apostate who can look for nothing but certain judgment (Hebrews 10:26-31).
-(Wuest, K. S. Wuest's Word Studies from the Greek New Testament: Eerdmans or Logos)
+On the other hand, the ground that receives the same rain, but produces thorns and briers, is likened to the Hebrew who being the recipient of the pre-salvation work of the Spirit, yet turns his back on Him and goes back to the First Testament sacrifices, the apostate who can look for nothing but certain judgment (Hebrews 10:26, 27, 28, 29, 30, 31).
+(Hebrews Commentary online)

 Hebrews 6:8 but if it yields thorns and thistles, it is worthless and close to being cursed, and it ends up being burned (NASB: Lockman)